abdrr97/dev-book/README.md

 - [ ] make home the landing page
 - [ ] redirect to posts when creating a post
 - [ ] markdown in create post
+- [ ] get user profile when fetching posts in forum

 <!-- if we have time -->